lewisjacques/FitnessProgram/README.md

 # FitnessProgram
 Building out functionality to improve the usability and efficiency of my Google Sheets training program using Google's APIs
+> Run with *"python3 update_program.py --raw_comments="data/comments_230511.txt"*

 ### RawCommentFile
 A class that handles raw test output within the Google Sheets UI